carpentries-lab/python-aos-lesson/development/10-large-data.md

 so we've set the chunk size to 500MB in this example.
 Since our netCDF files are chunked by time, we've specified that the 500MB Dask chunks should also be along that axis.
-Performance will suffer dramatically if your Dask chunks aren't aligned with the netCDF chunks.
+Performance would suffer dramatically if our Dask chunks weren't aligned with our netCDF chunks.

 We can have the Jupyter notebook display the size and shape of our chunks, just to make sure they are indeed 500MB.